There are several reasons why weeds might survive a herbicide treatment but it is increasingly common for herbicide resistance to be the culprit.

 Keep samples from different locations separate and details noted on the bag.
 Only use paper bags (double layer) to collect and send seed samples.
 Ensure bags are sealed so that the samples don’t mix during transit.

-There are two weed seed testing services in Australia:
+There are three weed seed testing services in Australia:

 Visit the website/s for details about the services offered, costs and specific instructions before submitting samples.